ibm-bluemix-mobile-services/bmd-content-eight/tile.md

-# Create Your Next Project
+# Code Starter - OpenWhisk

-Choose a starter project that best matches your needs.
-Add Push, Analytics, and Authentication capabilities, and configure your working code!
+Choose the OpenWhisk Code Starter to create your project.
+You can configure your project to run your OpenWhisk actions.